griga23/shoe-store/lab2.md

   GROUP BY email
   HAVING COUNT(DISTINCT brand) = 2 AND COUNT(brand) > 10;
 ```
-NOTE: We sum all orders of brands Braun-Bruen and Will Inc for each customer and offer a special promotion if sum is larger than 10.
+NOTE: We sum all orders of brands 'Braun-Bruen' and 'Will Inc' for each customer and offer a special promotion if the sum is larger than ten.

 Now we are ready to store the results for all calculated promotions.

-Prepare table for promotion notifications
+Create a table for promotion notifications:
 ```
 CREATE TABLE shoe_promotions(
   email STRING,